 The appropriateness of the BPS program requirements are consistent with the Council on Credentialing in Pharmacy’s Resource Paper titled: Scope of Contemporary Pharmacy Practice: Roles, Responsibilities, and Functions of Pharmacists and Pharmacy Technicians.

-For the Fall 2022 and Spring 2023 BCCCP certification examination, refer to the Critical Care Pharmacy Content Outline found in the BCCCP Examination Specification document for details.
+For the Spring 2023 BCCCP certification examination, refer to the Critical Care Pharmacy Content Outline found in the BCCCP Examination Specification document for details.

 - Domain 1: Clinical Knowledge and Application (65% of the examination)